BirjuVachhani/adaptive_theme/README.md

 ## Toggle Theme Mode

-`AdaptiveTheme` allows you to toggle between light, dark and system theme the easiest way possible.
+AdaptiveTheme allows you to toggle between light, dark, and system themes the easiest way possible.

 ```dart
 AdaptiveTheme.of(context).toggleThemeMode();